-12. The Watts Gang of officers engaged in robbery and extortion, used excessive force, planted evidence, fabricated evidence, and manufactured false charges.
+11. The Watts Gang of officers engaged in robbery and extortion, used excessive force, planted evidence, fabricated evidence, and manufactured false charges.

-13. High ranking officials within the Chicago Police Department were aware of the Watts Gang's criminal enterprise, but failed to take any action to stop it.
+12. High ranking officials within the Chicago Police Department were aware of the Watts Gang's criminal enterprise, but failed to take any action to stop it.

-14. The Chicago Police Department's official policies or customs of failing to discipline, supervise, and control its officers, as well as its "code of silence," were a proximate cause of the Watts Gang's criminal enterprise.
+13. The Chicago Police Department's official policies or customs of failing to discipline, supervise, and control its officers, as well as its a "code of silence," were a proximate cause of the Watts Gang's criminal enterprise.

-15. Watts Gang officers arrested plaintiffs without probable cause, fabricated evidence against them, and framed them for drug offenses for which plaintiff Sims was imprisoned for about twenty-three months and plaintiff Lindsey was imprisoned for about thirteen months.
+14. Watts Gang officers arrested Blair without probable cause, fabricated evidence against him, and framed him for a drug offense for which he was imprisoned for more than one year.

-16. Based on the powerful evidence that has become known about the Watts Gang's nearly decade-long criminal enterprise, the Circuit Court of Cook County has vacated plaintiffs' convictions and granted each of them a Certificate of Innocence.
+15. Based on the powerful evidence that has become known about the Watts Gang's nearly decade-long criminal enterprise, the Circuit Court of Cook County has vacated plaintiff's conviction and granted him a Certificate of Innocence.

-ANSWER: Ronald Watts admits that plaintiff's convictions were vacated by the Circuit Court of Cook County but denies the remaining allegations in this paragraph.
+ANSWER: Ronald Watts admits that plaintiff's conviction was vacated by the Circuit Court of Cook County but denies the remaining allegations in this paragraph.

-17. Plaintiffs bring this lawsuit to secure a remedy for their illegal incarcerations, which were caused by: the Watts Gang officers, the failure of high-ranking officials within the Chicago Police Department to stop the Watts Gang, the code of silence within the Chicago Police Department, and the Chicago Police Department's defective discipline policy.
+16. Blair brings this lawsuit to secure a remedy for his illegal incarceration, which was caused by: the Watts Gang officers, the failure of high-ranking officials within the Chicago Police Department to stop the Watts Gang, the code of silence within the Chicago Police Department, and the Chicago Police Department's defective discipline policy.

-ANSWER: Ronald Watts admits that plaintiffs' complaint seeks damages, but he denies liability to plaintiffs for any of the claims asserted in the complaint and/or the damages alleged therein.
+ANSWER: Ronald Watts admits that plaintiff's complaint seeks damages, but he denies liability to plaintiff for any of the claims asserted in the complaint and/or the damages alleged therein.
 Ronald Watts denies the remaining allegations in this paragraph.